zenml-io/zenml/docs/book/getting-started/core-concepts.md

 #### Models

-Models are a special type of artifact that are used to represent the outputs of a training process along with all metadata associated with that output.
+Models are used to represent the outputs of a training process along with all metadata associated with that output.
 In other
 words: models in ZenML are more broadly defined as the weights as well as any associated information.
 Models are a first-class citizen in ZenML and as such